Synonyms: Blue Spring Ride, Aoharaido

 Both of these manga have absolutely beautiful art and a storyline about girls in love with boys troubled because of family problems.

-Related ClubsAnimanga Lovers, Anti Stereotyped & Weak Shoujo Heroine, Ao Haru Ride Fanclub, Ao Haru Ride Fanclub [episode 4 is available], ₪ Polish Licensed Manga Club ₪, Cosmo Candle, Himawari - skanlacje mang, LittleStar, Marketplace Germany
+Related ClubsAnimanga Lovers, Anti Stereotyped & Weak Shoujo Heroine, Ao Haru Ride Fanclub, Ao Haru Ride Fanclub [OVA unwritten is available], ₪ Polish Licensed Manga Club ₪, Cosmo Candle, French Licensed Manga, Himawari - skanlacje mang, LittleStar, Marketplace Germany

 External LinksOfficial Site, MangaUpdates, Wikipedia